-June 2, 2019 — The number one Google search about retirement is “How much do I need to retire”.
-Or, phrased slightly differently, “how much can I spend in retirement”.
+June 2, 2019 — One of the top Google search phrase is for retirement calculator.
+Or, phrased slightly differently, “how much can I spend in retirement without running out of money”.
 It is a tough question, dependent on a lot of factors unique to you.
 The short answer is: “a lot more than you thought”.

 We liken the problem to a maxim our old friend Ralph came up with on a fall camping trip.
 After a night when the temperature dropped, the fire died down, and we ran out of firewood well before bedtime, he came up with the solution for the next campfire.
 Before it gets dark go out and collect about as much wood as you think you will need.
 Then go back out and gather at least that same amount again…. now you will probably be OK!

-Step 2 is to project how much you will have coming in from pension (if so lucky), Social Security, 401(k)/ IRA distributions, and any other investments.
+Step 2 is to calculate how much you will have coming in from Social Security, pension (if so lucky), 401(k)/ IRA distributions, and any other investments.
 Your company HR department should be able to tell you what your pension income might be.
-Social Security has many tools to estimate your monthly payment, depending on when you decide to take it (the longer you wait, up to age 70, the more you get).
+Social Security has many tools to calculate your monthly payment, depending on when you decide to take it (the longer you wait, up to age 70, the more you get).
 Social Security’s Retirement Estimator is a good tool for that.
 For the savings and investment income portion you can use one of the withdrawal techniques discussed below, as well as the income estimators available online at Vanguard, Fidelity, etc.

 After you have done all that, you are ready for Step 3 – compare how your projected retirement income matches up to your expenses.
 Here is where you will find out if you are going to be short, in surplus, or right on the money.